AriFordsham/GHCWiki/explicit-type-application.md

 - Reject matching on type variables altogether.

-- Take the inferred signature, look at the introduced variables

-syntactically from left to right, and use that order.
+- Take the inferred signature, look at the introduced variables syntactically from left to right, and use that order.
 This approach does not require tracking which bindings were given type signatures or not.

 A problem with taking the inferred signature is that it is tied to many assumptions, including that of principal types.
+\[Dimitrios: Can you expand on this?\]

 ## Parsing matters